Arcadia Biosciences (NASDAQ:RKDA) Stock Price Up 11.5%

-Shares of Arcadia Biosciences Inc (NASDAQ:RKDA) rose 11.5% during mid-day trading on Monday .
-The company traded as high as $3.30 and last traded at $3.20.
-Approximately 844,112 shares traded hands during trading, an increase of 268% from the average daily volume of 229,088 shares.
+Arcadia Biosciences Inc (NASDAQ:RKDA) shares rose 11.5% during trading on Monday .
+The stock traded as high as $3.30 and last traded at $3.20.
+Approximately 844,112 shares were traded during mid-day trading, an increase of 268% from the average daily volume of 229,088 shares.
 The stock had previously closed at $2.87.

-Several equities analysts have commented on the stock.
-ValuEngine raised shares of Arcadia Biosciences from a “hold” rating to a “buy” rating in a research report on Tuesday, August 11th.
-HC Wainwright dropped their target price on shares of Arcadia Biosciences from $14.00 to $12.00 and set a “buy” rating on the stock in a research report on Monday, August 17th.
+RKDA has been the subject of a number of analyst reports.
+ValuEngine upgraded Arcadia Biosciences from a “hold” rating to a “buy” rating in a research note on Tuesday, August 11th.
+HC Wainwright cut their price target on Arcadia Biosciences from $14.00 to $12.00 and set a “buy” rating for the company in a research note on Monday, August 17th.

 The company has a current ratio of 3.12, a quick ratio of 2.07 and a debt-to-equity ratio of 0.20.
 The company has a market cap of $30.71 million, a P/E ratio of -0.91 and a beta of -0.58.
 The business’s fifty day moving average is $3.06 and its 200 day moving average is $3.55.